 This also means that they won’t be as restless and won’t have as many night wakings.

 Many people think they should limit naps, so they will be more tired at night.
 This often backfires.

 The problem with many sleep associations lies in the fact that your baby needs YOU to recreate the environment in which they fell asleep.
 YOU become their "pillow" or your rocking, shushing or feeding becomes their "crutch".
 When they wake up through sleep transitions and their pillow or crutch is gone, they don't know how to go back to sleep.

 So, the key is to allow them to go to sleep the same way they will wake up periodically throughout the night.
-The key is to break the sleep associations causing the problems.
-Sure, some children will eventually drop them on their own, however many won’t.
+The key is to break the sleep associations that will not be there for the duration of the sleep cycle.

 Some sleep props are independent of a person, and can be a great tool for sleep support.
 The 2 main independent sleep props are 'white noise' sound playing consistently for the duration of the nap and night sleep and a cuddle toy/comforter for the child to snuggle with.
 Often, the comforter or blankie (like a Kippin) has a unique smell that babies and children come to associate with sleep.

 A modern swaddle is also a consistent, safe, calming sleep tool, which can be used from birth and well into your baby's older years.
 The team at Baby Loves Sleep have designed award winning escape-proof newborn swaddles to calm the startle reflex.
 Then transition to free arms comfort with the original Sleepy Hugs sleep sack and Hands In & Out sleep sack.